MapQuest: History

 In July 2006, MapQuest created a beta version of a new feature with which users could build customized routes by adding additional stops, reordering stops along the way and avoiding any undesired turns or roads.
 Users could also write out the starting address.
+In October 2006, MapQuest sold its publishing division to concentrate on its online and mobile services.
 In April 2007, MapQuest announced a partnership with General Motors' OnStar to allow OnStar subscribers to plan their driving routes on MapQuest.com and send their destination to OnStar's turn-by-turn navigation service.
 The OnStar Web Destination Entry pilot program began in the summer of 2007 with a select group of OnStar subscribers.

 Around 2008, the general public made a significant shift away from MapQuest to the much younger Google Maps service.
 In July 2010, MapQuest announced plans to become the first major mapping site to embrace open-source mapping data, launching a new site separate from its main site, entirely using data from the OpenStreetMap project.
-On July 14, 2010, MapQuest launched a simplified user interface and made the site more compact.
+On 14 July 2010, MapQuest launched a simplified user interface and made the site more compact.
 MapQuest also introduced "My Maps" personalization, which enables the user to personalize the interface.

 In July 2012, Brian McMahon became the CEO and GM of MapQuest.
 In May 2015, with the purchase of AOL by Verizon Communications, MapQuest came under the ownership of Verizon.
 On 11 July 2016, MapQuest discontinued its open tile API, and users such as GNOME Maps were switched to a temporarily free tier of the Mapbox tileserver, while considering alternatives.
 In 2019, Verizon Media sold Mapquest to System1.

+In early 2025, after an executive order by President Donald Trump renaming the Gulf of Mexico to the "Gulf of America," MapQuest gained attention for its satirical response.
+Through its official Bluesky account, MapQuest announced that they would not change the name of the gulf on their map.
+They later announced "Name Your Own Gulf," a website allowing someone to generate an image of a map saying "Gulf of" something, which received attention on social media and was featured on several news outlets.

 Services and programs

-Currently, MapQuest uses some of TomTom's services for its mapping system.
+From 2014, MapQuest uses some of TomTom's services for its mapping system.
 MapQuest provides some extent of street-level detail or driving directions for a variety of countries.
 Users can check if their country is available using a dropdown menu on the MapQuest home page.

 The company offers a free mobile app for Android and iOS that features POI search, voice-guided navigation, real-time traffic and other features.
 MapQuest also offers a mobile-friendly website.

-MapQuest has several travel products and also includes a feature to let users compare nearby gas prices, similar to the service offered by GasBuddy.com.
+MapQuest has several travel products and also includes a feature to let users compare nearby gas prices, similar to the service offered by GasBuddy.
 However, this feature is only available in the United States.
 MapQuest's POI data helps the service differentiate itself from other wayfinding software by guiding users directly to the entrances of businesses and destinations, rather than to general street addresses.

-Publishing

-In October 2006, MapQuest sold its publishing division (which published traditional maps in paper format) to concentrate on its online and mobile services.